Frequently Asked Questions

 This course is structured differently than most traditional courses.
 Here, you do reading up front and try to work through the material yourself (with the help of your team) first.
 After that, review videos explain the questions in detail.
 Essentially, this course is set up backward from what you are probably used to.
 Instead of lecture, then assignment, then exam, we have reading, assignment, lecture, exam.
 The idea is to get you to be engaged with the content.
 Listening to a lecture is passive, but researching through the text to find the appropriate background information and then apply that information to a problem is active.
 That type of learning will help retain content longer.

-Why do you use private discussion forums instead of email?
+Why do you use private chat instead of email?